isw-kudos/kudos-docs/docs/boards/env/teams.md

 ###Options for ENSURE_TEAMS

-This array of teams defines which organisations/providers are pre-configured when Kudos Boards starts.
+This array of teams defines which organisations/providers are pre-configured when Huddo Boards starts.
 This is required in order to login.

 | Key           | Description                                                                                                                                                                                                                                                                      |